 The Effect of the Encryption Protocol SSL

-So to clarify, when someone is logged into Google and performs a search from Google.com, clicks on a search result and then visits your website, you will no longer see the query that brought them in.
-Instead, you will see that they came from Google as a referring site.
+So to clarify, when someone is logged into Google and performs a search from Google.com, clicks on a search result, and then visits your website, you will no longer see the query that brought them in.
+Instead, you will know that they came from Google as a referring site.

 “They can also receive an aggregated list of the top 1,000 search queries that drove traffic to their site for each of the past 30 days through Google Webmaster Tools.” – Google Webmaster Blog

-Although the webmaster tools search data is of course welcomed, it is nowhere near the quality of data that Google Analytics offers.
-This data is almost impossible to sort efficiently and is often unreliable, especially in the instance of average position of a page for a keyword – a slightly different subject of course but still worth mentioning.
+Although the webmaster tools search data is, of course, welcomed, it is nowhere near the quality of data that Google Analytics offers.
+This data is almost impossible to sort efficiently and is often unreliable, especially in the instance of the average position of a page for a keyword – a slightly different subject, of course, but still worth mentioning.